InvisOn/pcr_marker_design/docs/dev_notes.md

 Should use Bioconda channel to simplify install of tabix & bedtools.
 See http://daler.github.io/pybedtools/main.html#quick-install-via-conda

-Add this channels to our .condarc and upgrade pip to stop nags
+Add this channel to our .condarc and upgrade pip to stop nags

 ```
 conda config --add channels 'bioconda'